-Join Scott Simpson for an in-depth discussion in this video Building functions, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Building functions, part of Learning AppleScript.

 …As your script gets longer, it's a good idea to start…grouping code together to stay organized and to keep from repeating yourself.…Adding modularity with functions can help keep your code easy to read, too.…Let's open up a new editor window, and take a look at how functions work.…Functions in AppleScript start with the keyword, on.…On is followed by the name of the command,…followed by a set of parentheses.…Just like you can't have spaces in variable…names, you can't have them in function names either.…In this case, my function is called addNums.…And the definition of the function ends with end and the function name.…That may be a little different than you might expect…since the tell command closes with end tell and if closes with end if.…